syyunn/CaaK/README.md

 # caak
-Code as a Kapital That gets Labour as its composite to generate consumable value
+Code as a Kapital that gets Labour as its composite to generate consumable value